drogue-iot/rfcs/active/0012-mqtt-proxy-device.md

 This would keep the hierarchical idea of MQTT, but also keep a stable meaning to the different path segments.

+NOTE: What would happen if the user still subscribes to `command/inbox/#`?

 #### Swap command with device

 Instead of: